 Zanzibar with kids next step

-If you’d like to know more about Zanzibar with kids, or want to know what you can experience on a Tanzania safari before or after visiting the island, take a look at our Tanzania with Kids Top Ten blog.
+If you’d like to know more about Zanzibar with kids, or want to know what you can experience on a Tanzania safari before or after visiting the island, take a look at our Tanzania with Kids Top Ten blog post.
 Alternatively, call us on 01728 752 751 – it’s a destination we can’t help but wax lyrical about!

 Liddy Pleasants, MD Stubborn Mule Travel [email protected].